 Do not drink alcohol while taking prescription pain medications.

 Avoid vigorous rinsing following surgery.
-After 24-48 hours, begin gently rinsing with or applying Peridex 2-3 times daily as instructed by Dr. Cohen.
+After 24 hours, begin gently rinsing with or applying Peridex 2-3 times daily as instructed by Dr. Cohen.
 All areas of the mouth not involved can be brushed as normal.
+Do not brush the surgical site.
+After 1 week, you can gently rinse with a 50/50 solution of Listerine and hydrogen peroxide or you can use over the counter Peroxyl.
+(This does not apply if Dr. Cohen only instructed you to apply Peridex topically.)

 Do not brush the surgical site.
 You may resume normal brushing/flossing in other areas the following day.